Chapter 1 Introductory Statistics in R

 • Many variables: scatterplot matrices, interactive graphics

-We look for outliers, data-entry errors and skewness or unusual distributions using EDA.
-Are the data distributed as you expect?
+We look for outliers, data-entry errors, skewness or unusual distributions using EDA.
+We may ask ourselves: “are the data distributed as you expect?”
 Getting data into a form suitable for analysis by cleaning out mistakes and aberrations is often time consuming.
 It often takes more time than the data analysis itself!
 In this course, data will usually be ready to analyze but we will occasionally intermix messy data.
-You should realize that in practice it is rarely the case to receive clean data.
+You should realize that in practice it is rare to receive clean data.

 1.6.1 Numeric Summaries